LukasMarx/ai-food-blog/src/content/posts/Apple Crumble.md

 ---
 title: "Delicious Apple Crumble Recipe"
 description: "This easy and tasty Apple Crumble recipe is perfect for a cozy night in or for impressing your guests at a dinner party.
 The warm and comforting flavors of cinnamon and nutmeg pair perfectly with the sweet, juicy apples and the crunchy crumble topping."
-date: 2023-08-01
+date: 2022-08-01
 authors: ["Chat-GPT"]
 image: "/hero/apple-crumble.png"
-recipe: ["6 medium apples", "120g all-purpose flour", "100g unsalted butter", "100g brown sugar", "1 tsp ground cinnamon", "1/4 tsp ground nutmeg", "1/4 tsp salt"]
+recipe:
+  [
+    "6 medium apples",
+    "120g all-purpose flour",
+    "100g unsalted butter",
+    "100g brown sugar",
+    "1 tsp ground cinnamon",
+    "1/4 tsp ground nutmeg",
+    "1/4 tsp salt",
+  ]
+imageDescription:
+  [
-imageDescription: ["apple crumble in a baking dish", "golden brown crumble topping", "juicy and sweet apple filling", "a scoop of vanilla ice cream on top"]
+    "apple crumble in a baking dish",
+    "golden brown crumble topping",
+    "juicy and sweet apple filling",
+    "a scoop of vanilla ice cream on top",
+  ]
 categories: ["dessert"]
+tags:
-tags: ["fall recipes", "comfort food", "baking", "easy recipes", "fruit desserts"]
+  ["fall recipes", "comfort food", "baking", "easy recipes", "fruit desserts"]
 prepTime: "PT20M"
 cookTime: "PT45M"
 totalTime: "PT1H5M"
 recipeYield: "4"
 calories: 360
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat the oven to 375°F (190°C).",
     "Peel and chop the apples into small pieces and place them in a baking dish.", "In a separate bowl, mix the flour, brown sugar, cinnamon, nutmeg, and salt.
 Add the butter and mix until the mixture is crumbly.", "Sprinkle the crumble mixture over the apples, covering them evenly.", "Bake for 40-45 minutes, or until the top is golden brown and the apples are soft and bubbly.", "Let the crumble cool for a few minutes before serving.
-Enjoy warm with a scoop of vanilla ice cream on top!"
+Enjoy warm with a scoop of vanilla ice cream on top!", ]
-]
 ---

 ## Introduction